 - Attend the post-conference and create an action plan to implement.
 This will help you solidify what your plans might be in 20, 60, and 90 days.
 You’ll be more apt to put things in motion when they are written down.

 We hope to see you at MSC 2019!
 Follow us on Twitter at @nyweathergirl, @egilbertGRMS, and @CieslaCynde.

-Join North Syracuse CSD and more than 5,000 educators in 100+ sessions at the 27th Annual Model Schools Conference in Washington, D.C., from June 23–26, 2019, where you can learn what steps to take to act for impact in your school or district.
+Join more than 5,000 educators in 100+ sessions at the 2020 Model Schools Conference in Orlando, Florida, from June 28–July 1, 2020, where you can learn how to connect with courage to drive innovation and change in your school or district.